Crypt00o/0x86-assembely-shellcodeing/README.md

 # 0x86-assembely-shellcodeing

-exploitation with assembly shellcodeing and i write a tool to out shellcodeing and checking for null bytes
+exploitation with assembly shellcodeing and i write a tool to out shellcodeing and checking for null bytes and detect it and refer it if it found

 #Usage